Phenomena

 Review:

-This film starts with a young lady going trying to get onto a bus, but she misses it.
+This starts with a young lady missing her bus.
 Instead of waiting for the next one, she goes to a nearby house.
-She goes inside when no one answers her and we see something chained to the wall.
+It is with another watch that I realized she is cold.
+Her name is Vera Brandt (Fiore Argento).
+She goes inside when no one answers and we see something chained to the wall.
 It gets free and chases her.
 She goes up to a point where it overlooks a waterfall.
-She is killed.
-We then see her head fall into the water.
+She is killed and see her head fall into the water.

 We then shift to Jennifer Corvino (Connelly) arriving in Switzerland.
-She is the daughter of a famous actor and she has been accepted a very nice boarding school.
-On the way there, we see that she really likes insects, which freaks out the woman that is riding with her.
+She is the daughter of a famous actor and she has been accepted to a prestigious boarding school.
+On the way there, we see that she likes insects, which freaks out Frau Brückner (Daria Nicolodi) who is riding with her.

 They arrive at the school and the headmistress is Dalila Di Lazzaro.
-We see that she isn’t very nice.
-Jennifer is rooming with Sophie (Federica Mastroianni), who is in awe of who her father is.
-The Headmistress comes in and confiscates a poster of her father that Jennifer was going to put up.
+We see that she doesn’t take to Jennifer.
+She is rooming with Sophie (Federica Mastroianni), who is in awe of who Jennifer’s father is.
+The headmistress comes in and confiscates a poster of her father that she was going to put up.
 Sophie also hides her cigarette.

 We then shift to Professor John McGregor (Donald Pleasence).
-He is an expert on insects, especially ones that burrow into dead flesh.
+He is an expert on insects, especially ones that eat into dead flesh.
 He is visited by Inspector Rudolf Geiger (Patrick Bauchau) who is the lead investigator on the murders that are happening in the area.
-A head was found and Professor McGrgor is able to figure out how long ago the murder happened due the insects that were found on it.
-He is also wheelchair bound and has a chimpanzee that helps him around the place.
+He’s joined by Kurt (Michele Soavi).
+Vera’s head was found and Professor McGregor can figure out how long ago the murder happened due to the insects that were found on it.
+He is also wheelchair bound and has a chimpanzee that helps him, Inga (Tanga).

 Jennifer has an episode that night, where she is sees things and sleep walks.
 She goes out onto a balcony where she sees a woman get murdered.
-She falls from where she is and continues on into the night.
-She ends up getting picked by a car and the two men take them with her.
-She flees from it and ends up at Professor McGregor’s house.
+Jennifer falls from there and continues into the night.
+She ends up getting picked by the two men that touch her.
+She jumps out and ends up at Professor McGregor’s house.
 The two of them hit it off before she returns to the school.

-The effects of this film were good.
+I’ll then go to filmmaking.
+Something else I originally had an issue with was the pacing.
+I didn’t feel it this time.
+It moves through things at a good clip and it makes sense for the steps that are taken for our two characters’ investigation.
+The effects were also good.
 This is something I expected though from an Argento film.
-The murder weapon that was used was quite interesting to me.
-We get some interesting kills that looked pretty real to me, so I liked it.
+The murder weapon that was used was interesting.
+It is a variation on a knife but has a handle like a spear.
+We got interesting kills that looked real to me, so I liked it.
 There are even some cool scenes of focusing in on the eyes of characters, which I’m also a fan of.
+We also get a maggot pool that is gross.
+The only negative effects are pre-CGI computer stuff.
+There is charm there.